rockslpy/analyzing-sales-data/README.md

 # analyzing-sales-data

-Final Project - Analyzing Sales Data
+Analyzing Sales Data using PanDas

 This project is a final project of Pandas Foundation course by DataRockie School.